archwisp/VeilidServerBuilderDockerImage/README.md

 Running the containers using the `-v` or `--volume` parameter allows the server storage to be persisted on your Docker host.
 If you need to delete a container for some reason, you can spin the server back up using the same stored data.

 - Create a directory for persistent node 1 storage:
-    - `mkdir /tmp/veilid-sever-1`
+    - `mkdir -p /tmp/veilid-server/sever-1`
 - Create a directory for persistent node 2 storage:
-    - `mkdir /tmp/veilid-sever-2`
+    - `mkdir -p /tmp/veilid-server/sever-2`
 - Run `veilid-server-1` in a container:
-    - `docker run -it -d --name veilid-server-1 -v /tmp/veilid-sever/server-1:/root/.local/share/veilid archwisp/veilid-server:v0.4.4`
+    - `docker run -it -d --name veilid-server-1 -v /tmp/veilid-sever/server-1:/var/db/veilid-server archwisp/veilid-server:v0.4.4`
 - Run `veilid-server-2` in a container:
-    - `docker run -it -d --name veilid-server-2 -v /tmp/veilid-sever/server-2:/root/.local/share/veilid archwisp/veilid-server:v0.4.4`
+    - `docker run -it -d --name veilid-server-2 -v /tmp/veilid-sever/server-2:/var/db/veilid-server archwisp/veilid-server:v0.4.4`

 Once the containers have been lauched, you should see them running with the `docker ps` command: